SingularitiesCR/aleph-docs/_docs/information-sets/survey-operations.md

 ## Explanation

 The logical set of rules that create each of the states of the Information Set.
-A rule will explain 1 or more states.
+A rule explains 1 or more states.

 #### YAML
 ```yaml